ccamp83/kinesis/README.md

 2) Smooth (using one of three possible filters: spline, Butterworth - default, Savitzky-Golay)
 3) Translate (subtract start position from positional data)
 4) Rotate (align the start-end straight line with the line of sight)
-5) Derive - in three steps
+5) Derive - in three steps:
   5a - calculates x, y, z components through derivation (uses spline prediction) 5b - calculates velocity resultant through trigonometry 5c - calculates acceleration resultant through derivation (uses spline prediction)

 ## Kinematic features extraction

+After preprocessing, the kinesis package enables extracting specific features from the kinematics of reaching and grasping data that allow descriptive and inferential statistical analysis of these movements.
+The procedure for features extraction follows these steps:

+-